Hungary is such an underrated country.

 I’ve been taking note of every single cent I spend while travelling the world, because I want to prove that travel isn’t just for the rich and privileged.
 I want to show that it’s possible to see this planet on a budget, while also giving a realistic look at the prices you can expect to come up against.
 In Hungary, this was no different.

 I visited Hungary first as a solo traveller on a tight backpacking budget, then later as part of a couple, aiming for a mid-range stay that focused on receiving good value for money.
-From taking both of these trips, I feel qualified to share how you can get the most for your money in this country.
+After taking both of these trips, I’m excited to share how you can get the most for your money in this country.

 Here, then, is exactly how much you can expect to spend on a trip to Hungary.